MicrosoftDocs/semantic-kernel-docs/semantic-kernel/enterprise-readiness/observability/telemetry-with-console.md

 }
 ```

+Pay attention to the attributes that start with `gen_ai`.
+These are the attributes specified in the [GenAI Semantic Conventions](https://github.com/open-telemetry/semantic-conventions/blob/main/docs/gen-ai/README.md).
+They provide useful information about the requests sent to and the responses received from the AI models.

 ### Metrics

 You should see multiple metric records in the console output.
 They look similar to the following: